fuqiang07/CarND-Lane-Lines-P1-fuqiang/writeup_fuqiang.md

 ```

 ####  Average Method 1: Weighted Average <a name="weightedaverage"></a>
-Each detected line has its own slope (m) and intercept (b), corresponding to a point (m,b) in the Hough plane while mutiple lines can be viewed as multiple points in the Hough plane and we can obtain a mean point (m_0,b_0) to represent an average line.
+Each detected line has its own slope (m) and intercept (b), corresponding to a point (m,b) in the Hough plane while multiple lines can be viewed as multiple points in the Hough plane and we can obtain a mean point (m_0,b_0) to represent an average line.
 But lines detected by Hough Transform do not have the same length, we need to take length of lines into consideration when calculating the average line, as shown in the following code.

 ```python
 def lines_weighted_average(lines):